reyankhan1603/PythonTicTacToe/README.md

 # PythonTicTacToe
-This is a simple Python Game of Tic Tac Toe.
+This is a simple Python Game of Tic-Tac-Toe.
 <br>
 Author ~Reyan Khan